 What?
 Wildlife and feathered friends in a reclaimed landscape.

 Where?
-Allerton Bywater, Leeds, West Yorkshire, LS26 8DD.
+St Aidan’s Nature Reserve, Allerton Bywater, Leeds, West Yorkshire, LS26 8DD.

 Tropical World

-A visit to Tropical World is almost a rite of passage for the families of Leeds, but it never feels like a chore.
-In fact, this rainforest-like destination is one that your kids will definitely want to go back to for repeat visits.
+A visit to Tropical World is almost a rite of passage for the families of Leeds – and it never feels like a chore.
+This rainforest-like destination is one that your kids will definitely want to return to for repeat visits.

 You might want to head to the sculpture trail first but, let’s get real, that’s a battle you’re going to lose – you’ll be making a beeline for the meerkats before absolutely anything else.